DI file format description

 .di - D Language Source Code

 The DI development files are related to DMD.
-DI file is a D Language Source Code.
+The DI file is a D Language Source Code.
 D is a general-purpose programming language with static typing, systems-level access, and C-like syntax.

 - Development files

 Naturally, other applications may also use the .di file extension.
 Even harmful programs can create .di files.
 Be especially cautious with .di files coming from an unknown source!

 Can't open a .di file?

 When you double-click a file to open it, Windows examines the filename extension.
 If Windows recognizes the filename extension, it opens the file in the program that is associated with that filename extension.
 When Windows does not recognize a filename extension, you receive the following message: